axboe/fio/HOWTO.rst

 .. option:: log_unix_epoch=bool

-	If set, fio will log Unix timestamps to the log files produced by enabling write_type_log for each log type, instead of the default zero-based timestamps.
+    Backwards compatible alias for log_alternate_epoch.

 .. option:: log_alternate_epoch=bool

-	If set, fio will log timestamps based on the epoch used by the clock specified in the log_alternate_epoch_clock_id option, to the log files produced by enabling write_type_log for each log type, instead of the default zero-based timestamps.
+    If set, fio will log timestamps based on the epoch used by the clock specified in the clock_id option, to the log files produced by enabling write_type_log for each log type, instead of the default zero-based timestamps.

 .. option:: log_alternate_epoch_clock_id=int

+    Backwards compatible alias for clock_id.

+.. option:: clock_id=int

-	Specifies the clock_id to be used by clock_gettime to obtain the alternate epoch if either log_unix_epoch or log_alternate_epoch are true.
-Otherwise has no effect.
-Default value is 0, or CLOCK_REALTIME.
+    Specifies the clock_id to be used by clock_gettime to obtain the start time of a job via clock_gettime.
+Default value is 0, or CLOCK_REALTIME, which yields times based on the unix epoch.

 .. option:: block_error_percentiles=bool